Translated version of this PSD: Turkish

 A senior secured term loan of up to USD 37 million to Alenka Enerji Uretim ve Yatirim A.S. (the "Borrower" or "Alenka Enerji"), a special purpose vehicle fully owned by Borusan EnBW Enerji Yatirim ve Uretim A.S.
-(Borusan EnBW Enerji) with the purpose of (i) development, operating and financing 72 MW Kiyikoy Wind Power Plant (WPP) extension which will increase the total capacity to 100MW from existing 28MW (ii) refinancing of EUR 10.3 million outstanding leasing facility provided for the original wind farm by Is Leasing.
+(Borusan EnBW Enerji) as a part of USD 74 million financing package, with the purpose of (i) development, operating and financing 72 MW Kiyikoy Wind Power Plant (WPP) extension which will increase the total capacity to 100MW from existing 28MW (ii) refinancing of EUR 10.3 million outstanding leasing facility provided for the original wind farm by Is Leasing.

 The project aims to support the development and construction of renewable power generation in Turkey.